varununayak/keepintouch/README.md

-# Keep in Touch
+# Circles

 A cross-platform mobile application that helps you maintain meaningful relationships by tracking and reminding you to stay in touch with your network.

 ## 🎯 Project Goals

-Keep in Touch is designed to help users maintain their social connections by:
+Circles is designed to help users maintain their social connections by:
 - Tracking relationships with different tiers of closeness
 - Providing timely reminders for reaching out
 - Integrating with Google Calendar for seamless scheduling